 To add an IP or subnet (aka CIDR range, aka IP range)

-Select the round “+” button top right and follow the directions.
+Select the “Update” button top right and follow the directions.
 Adding the first IP address will immediately deny access from all other IP addresses.

 To remove an IP or subnet

-Select the “trash” (delete) icon to the right of the IP or subnet.
+Click the “Remove” (button) to the right of the IP or subnet.
 Removing the last IP or subnet will make the environment accessible from anywhere on the internet.

 Changes will take up to five minutes to take effect.